IVI-M/R-Ottawa/meetups.md

 See also [ R-101 ](https://github.com/IVI-M/R-Ottawa/tree/master/r101) for archived discussed codes.

-2020/04/29: (this session was recorded and will be posted in [GCCollab](https://gccollab.ca/discussion/view/4482867/enlunches-with-data-challenges-on-wednesdays-on-rfr)*
+2020/04/29: (this session was recorded and is posted in [GCCollab](https://gccollab.ca/discussion/view/4482867/enlunches-with-data-challenges-on-wednesdays-on-rfr))

-- - Jump start to coding in R from [https://rstudio.cloud](https://rstudio.cloud) - (requires gmail or other email to login)
+- Jump start to coding in R from [https://rstudio.cloud](https://rstudio.cloud) - (requires gmail or other email to login)
 - Programming together in [https://rstudio.cloud](https://rstudio.cloud)
   - new project -> new R file -> copying codes from R101 into your project -> saving it ->
   - trying to run a line to open JHU Covid data using `data.table` package
-    - Overview of visualization that canbemadefrom this dataset in iTrack Covid App
+    - Overview of visualizations that can be made from this dataset as used in iTrack Covid App
   - installing missing libraries (`source("000-common.R')` - added to [ R-101 ](https://github.com/IVI-M/R-Ottawa/tree/master/r101) )
   - trick for viewing the table of contents of your code
   - commenting with `#` (CNTRL+SHIFT+C)